AdamJAKing/blog/_pages/about.md

 a software engineer's job is to not just code but to code well.

-I have worked in businesses of all sizes in my career, from tiny 3-people teams up to huge technology companies that operate in multiple countries and the one thing that I've noticed is the quality of code and how engineers who truly care propel the software to amazing heights.
+I have worked in businesses of all sizes in my career, from tiny 3-people teams up to huge technology companies that operate in multiple countries.
+The one thing that I've noticed is the quality of the code and how engineers who truly care propel the software to amazing heights.
 I believe Uncle Bob says it best

 > It is not enough for code to work.
 Code that works is often badly broken.
 > Programmers who satisfy themselves with merely working code are behaving